 DeafBlind Training: The DeafBlind Training Program provides training options within CCRC.
 Customers receive training tailored to meet the specialized needs of individuals who are DeafBlind to obtain skills for independent living and employment.

-Outreach Services: CCRC provides outreach services in the TWC-VR regions, including mini-training, career focus training, and college preparation.
-CCRC works in partnership with the TWC-VR regions to assist customers in making informed choices about whether or not CCRC may serve their rehabilitation, training, and educational needs.
+Outreach Services: CCRC provides outreach services in the VR Workforce Areas, including mini-training, career focus training, and college preparation.
+CCRC works in partnership with the VR Workforce Areas to assist customers in making informed choices about whether or not CCRC may serve their rehabilitation, training, and educational needs.

 Residential Services: All students are expected to follow the guidelines outlined in the CCRC Student Handbook provided during the admissions process.